Emergency medical services in New Zealand: First Responder

-Basic pre-hospital emergency care (PHEC) medication can be used by staff in the entry level of ambulance care (event staff and new volunteers).
+Basic pre-hospital emergency care (PHEC) level used for non Ambulance work (such as Events and non emergency transfers (PTS)) as well as community first response in rural areas, as an initial starting point for those on the clinical education pathway (i.e. completing the Diploma or above) or where the standard education pathway has been found unsuitable for a volunteer.
+This level does not have an "authority to practice" and does not independently utilise the Clinical Practice Guidelines or many pieces of clinical equipment.
+Some medications can be used by staff in the entry level of ambulance care (event staff and new volunteers).

 Current scope of practice: Paracetamol, ibuprofen, aspirin, oxygen therapy, intermittent positive pressure ventilation (IPPV), oropharyngeal airway (OPA), nasopharyngeal airway (NPA).
 Additionally, certain medications from the EMT scope of practice may be given by a First Responder with Clinical Direction from an EMT/Paramedic/ICP at the scene or via the St John/WFA Clinical Desk.

 Emergency Medical Technician

 General pre-hospital emergency care to assess and manage both life-threatening and non-life-threatening situations using knowledge, skills and clinical judgement appropriate to generally non-invasive techniques and non-intravenous drug regimens.

-Current scope of practice: 3/12 lead ECG acquisition, nasopharyngeal airway, nebulised salbutamol, nebulised ipratropium, GTN (SL and Transdermal), IM glucagon, laryngeal mask airway, ondansetron (intramuscular), loratadine, Ibuprofen, Methoxyflurane, PEEP valve, adrenaline (IM, IN and nebulised), Prednisone, Prednisolone, Tramadol, urinary catheter troubleshooting, laryngoscopy, Magill forceps.
+Current scope of practice: 3/12 lead ECG acquisition, nasopharyngeal airway, nebulised salbutamol, nebulised ipratropium, GTN (sublingual only), IM glucagon, laryngeal mask airway, ondansetron (intramuscular), loratadine, Ibuprofen, Methoxyflurane, PEEP valve, adrenaline (IM, IN, nebulised, and topical), Prednisone, Prednisolone, Tramadol, urinary catheter troubleshooting, laryngoscopy, Magill forceps.